esciencecenter-digital-skills/workshop-metadata/dc-image-processing/who.md

 The participants should:
-- Be familiar with Python
+- Be familiar with Python (you should be able to write simple functions)
+- Be interested in analysis of images towards scientific goals